futuretechguy/xLightShowWeb/README.md

 # xLightsShowWeb
-A custom web portal for audience to use to interact with light show from their mobile phones.
+A custom web portal for audience to use to interact with a xLights light show from their mobile phones.